Adult, episodic events 3-4 times per year, possibly representing epileptic seizures

 The following is a different page, taken from sleep

-Figure 2 demonstrates rhythmic theta waves M1-F7, somewhat sharply contoured.
+Figure 2 demonstrates rhythmic theta waves at M1-F7, somewhat sharply contoured.
 The clue to interpreting this correctly is context; as these waves appear, slower waves are seen in the other derivations at the same time (the entire recording slows subtly).
-The EEG demonstrates no eyeblinks, indicating the patient is relaxed and therefore prone to drowsiness, especially at this time of night.
+The EEG shows no eye blinks, indicating the patient is relaxed and therefore prone to drowsiness, especially at this time of night.
 Although theta waves are not obvious at F8, they certainly are present.
+The presence of some artefact at eight and T4 further misleads the brain.
 Hence, these theta waves likely represent an asymmetric form of drowsiness.
-It is noteworthy that theta waves like this are virtually absent from the rest of the recording over 24 hours.
+It is noteworthy that theta waves like this are virtually absent from the rest of the recording.

 1. The wave is symmetric